Rudin1/CCCITY-GEN/README.md

 ## level 1: GRAPH MAP GENERATION:

  ### 1) GENERATE MAP:
-- there are multiple ways to generate a graph, one good algorithm is first we initiate a "moving particle" with certain properties (for example speed, chance of spliting into a new paths...), the particle begins to "randomly walk" (with constrains and set of directions), which in the end creates organic city map. basic example of the idea:
+- There are multiple ways to generate a graph, one good algorithm is first we initiate a "moving particle" with certain properties (for example speed, chance of spliting into a new paths...), the particle begins to "randomly walk" (with constrains and set of directions), which in the end creates organic city map. basic example of the idea:

 **** gif particle

-## for this article, i use basic algorithm to create the graph - spliting lines in rectangle shape:
+## For this article, i use basic algorithm to create the graph - spliting lines in rectangle shape:
 EX1:

 ![b2](https://user-images.githubusercontent.com/95120906/232340980-f7e387b6-9e65-46ba-a8b3-e2dcc6d59bd1.png)